pondyasha/leetcode_python_and_SQL/README.md

 Here I practice python - easy and SQL (easy, medium and hard) questions from leetcode :)

-Few importants learnings from solutions solved by others:
+Few importants learnings from Leetcode Advanced SQL 50:

 1. When a table contains two primary keys just like the following: